MidnightP/bnb-starter-kit/README.md

 # BnB Starter Kit

 This template is written for starters with a bnb.
 The essence of this web app is, of course, the back end.
-The front end (heroku link) is meant only to display and use its features.
+The front end is meant only to display and use its features.
 Nonetheless, the app is production ready.

 The starter kit is setup in a Rails kind of fashion, with familiar features like database migrations, seeders...
 (TODO add more).
 I recommend at least a beginner level with Javascript / Node.
 Yet, the code is also highly useful for more experienced developers who want to spin up a conventional BnB quickly.